openstack/python-novaclient/doc/source/cli/nova.rst

   storage.

 ``--force``
-  Force to not verify the scheduler if a host is provided.
+  Force an evacuation by not verifying the provided destination host by the scheduler.
 (Supported by API versions '2.29' -'2.latest')

+  .. warning:: This could result in failures to actually evacuate the
+    server to the specified host.
+It is recommended to either not specify a host so that the scheduler will pick one, or specify a host without ``--force``.

 .. _nova_flavor-access-add: